Founderroni/Injector-Templates/Netherite/README.md

 </p>

 # Netherite
-A simple Horion-styled injector that only has two buttons, one for injection and the other for exiting the application.
+A simple looking Horion-styled injector that only has two buttons, one for injection and the other for exiting, and a slide-in animation.

 ## Packages Used
 * [Guna](https://gunaui.com/)